-As at 31 December 2021, there were a total of 25 banks in Angola, all of which are operational.
+As of 2023, there were a total of 23 banks in Angola authorised by the National Bank of Angola.
 Two of the banks were state-owned, 18 were national private banks, five were subsidiaries of foreign banks and one was a foreign branch.
 There were 113 authorised non-bank financial institutions, comprising of 66 exchange offices, 27 microcredit companies, two credit unions, one financial leasing company, two payment service providers and 15 entities authorised to transfer money abroad.

-The use of banking facilities has become increasingly attractive to members of the public in Angola as a result of the introduction of debit card use in private transactions -49 per cent. of adult respondents to an October 2020 survey conducted by the BNA had access to a transactional bank account.
+The use of banking facilities has become increasingly attractive to members of the public in Angola as a result of the introduction of debit card use in private transactions - 49 per cent. of adult respondents to an October 2020 survey conducted by the BNA had access to a transactional bank account.
 However, the mortgage market is yet to develop (with only 17 per cent. of respondents undertaking mortgage and credit housing borrowing) due to problems with recording and registering property ownership and a reluctance on the part of the banking sector to develop this market.
 Moreover, 62.2 per cent. of the population does not have access to credit.